railsadminteam/rails_admin/Css-customization.md

 RailsAdmin uses a sass release of bootstrap for CSS, and bootstrap/jquery-ui for JS.

-### For application level theming, override these files in your app:
+### For custom theming (application scoped), simply override these files in your app:

 ```
 app/assets/stylesheets/rails_admin/custom/mixins.css.scss